 Participating libraries will work with small groups of approximately 10 teens; provide up to four theme-related books for each participant to keep as their own; convene opportunities for exploration and discussion of relevant humanities content among peers; and offer at least one interactive session for program conveners and participants led by a racial healing practitioner(s).

 Applicants may choose to apply for one of the following themes: "Deeper Than Our Skins: The Present is a Conversation with the Past" and "Finding Your Voice."

 Grantee benefits include 11 paperback copies of up to four books on the reading list; a programming grant of up to $1,200; travel and accommodation expenses paid for attendance at a two-day orientation workshop in Chicago; and additional resources, training, and support from ALA's Public Programs Office.

-If you would like to be informed about upcoming Great Stories Club grants, please sign up for the Programming Librarian e-newsletter.
+To be notified about upcoming Great Stories Club offerings, sign up for ALA's Programming Librarian e-newsletter.

 To learn more about ALA's Great Stories Club collaboration with the W.K.
 Kellogg Foundation, including a list of TRHT Great Stories Club advisors and pilot libraries, visit Truth, Racial Healing & Transformation Great Stories Club on ala.org.